Generalized prolate spheroidal functions: algorithms and analysis: Quadratures for band-limited functions

 where $\beta_{0,j}$ is defined in (\ref{7.20}).
 Applying (\ref{1260}) to (\ref{1480}), we obtain

-Clearly, as long as $\beta_{0,K+1}$ is in the regime of exponential decay, (\ref{2760}) is of magnitude approximately $\beta_{0,K+1}$. \end{remark}
+As long as $\beta_{0,K+1}$ is in the regime of exponential decay, (\ref{2760}) is of magnitude approximately $\beta_{0,K+1}$. \end{remark}

-We now describe a quadrature rule that correctly integrates functions of the form of (\ref{2700}).
+We now describe a quadrature rule that integrates complex exponentials.
 This quadrature rule uses nodes that are a tensor product of roots of $\Phi_{0,n}$ in the radial direction and nodes that integrate spherical harmonics in the angular direction.

 \begin{observation} Suppose that $r_1,...,r_n \in (0,1)$ and weights $w_1,...,w_n \in \R$ satisfy

 for $k=0,1,...,K_1$.
 Suppose further that $x_1,...,x_m \in S^{p+1}$ are nodes and $v_1,...,v_m \in \R$ are weights such that